What is a Hate Crime?

 - transgender identity

-We actively monitor hate crimes and incidents reported to us against people where lifestyle is seen as a factor.
+We actively monitor hate crimes and incidents reported to us where lifestyle or alternative subculture is a factor.

-A hate crime can be committed against a person or property.
-A victim does not have to be a member of the group at which the hostility is targeted.
+A hate crime can be committed against a person, group of people or property.
+A victim doesn't have to be a member of the group the hostility is targeted at.
 In fact, anyone could be a victim of a hate crime.

 What is a Hate Incident?